YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Harsh light and wet hair after a hair transplant are relevant here because many density concerns become exaggerated under extreme conditions.

-When is a touch up a bad idea?
+When a touch up is a bad idea

 A touch up is a bad idea when the patient is still early, the donor area is already stressed, the expectation is perfection, or the first result has not been properly diagnosed.